ysard/libre-printer/doc/source/project_presentation.rst

         Raw -->|fa:fa-network-wired Network| G

-Libre-Printer consists of an Arduino interface and a set of programs designed to pretend to be a Centronics parallel or serial printer.
+|project_name| consists of an Arduino interface and a set of programs designed to pretend
+to be a Centronics parallel or serial printer.
 The data received is stored and/or redirected to a modern printer connected via USB or the network.